mejares-jamesmichael/windowsDotfiles/README.md

 **Q: Can I use only some configs?**
 A: Yes, you can pick and choose which application's configs to use.

-## Contributing

-Pull requests and suggestions are welcome!
-Please open an issue or PR if you have improvements or ideas.

 ## License